 If you are interested in learning more about these different forms of accounting, please read: Various Sets of Accounting Books.

 For the average small business operation accrual accounting using industry terms is most appropriate for reporting purposes.
-So let’s discuss the five separate reports.
+The following explain the five separate reports.

 In a typical set of financial statements the balance sheet is the first report presented.
 The balance sheet reflects existing assets against the corresponding liabilities and equity combined.
 The reason it is called a balance sheet is because the two halves are equal or ‘balanced’.